sandalaj/machine_learning_R/README.md

 # machine_learning_python

-Adapted from the tuotrial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee:
+Adapted from the tutorial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee:

 https://machinelearningmastery.com/machine-learning-in-python-step-by-step/